solliancenet/tech-immersion-data-ai/day1-exp4/README.md

 8. Save the `appsettings.json` file.

-9. In your open Windows Explorer window, locate and double-click the `TransactionGenerator.exe` file (located in the same `C:\lab-files\TelemetryGenerator` folder as `appsettings.json`) to launch the console application.
+9. In your open Windows Explorer window, locate and double-click the `TransactionGenerator.exe` file (located in the same `C:\lab-files\data\4\TelemetryGenerator` folder as `appsettings.json`) to launch the console application.

     ![Screenshot of the console window.](media/telemetry-generator-console.png "Console window")